Neural PDE operator learning

 So we could approximate that whole operator \(\mathcal{D}\).
 But often solving the whole thing for all time is not what we want to do, because we are running our algorithm online as data comes in, or because the whole solution will not fit in RAM, or something like that.

 In this setting we might think about a different operator of interest.
 One that ends up being useful is the PDE propagator or forward operator \(\mathcal{P}_s[f(t, \cdot;\phi)]=f( t+s, \cdot)\) which produces a representation of the entire solution surface at some future moment, given current and boundary conditions, and some parameters \(\phi\).
-The forward propagator is what most methods in this page target.
+The forward propagator is what most methods on this page target.

 Learning a PDE operator is naturally expressed by a layer which acts on functions, and which is indifferent to how those functions are discretized, and in particular the scale at which they are discretized.
-We learn to approximate \(\mathcal{P}_s[ f(t, cdot); \phi]\) from data by minimising prediction error over input/output pairs \(\left\{a_{j}, u_{j}\right\}_{j=1}^{N}\) where \(a_{j}\in \mathscr{A}\) and \(u_{j}=\mathcal{P}^{\dagger}_{1,\theta}(a_{j})+\epsilon_{j}\) where \(\epsilon{j}\) is a corrupting noise.
+We learn to approximate \(\mathcal{P}_s[ f(t, \cdot); \phi]\) from data by minimising prediction error over input/output pairs \(\left\{a_{j}, u_{j}\right\}_{j=1}^{N}\) where \(a_{j}\in \mathscr{A}\) and \(u_{j}=\mathcal{P}^{\dagger}_{1,\theta}(a_{j})+\epsilon_{j}\) where \(\epsilon_{j}\) is a corrupting noise.
 Further, we observe these functions only at certain points \(\{x_{1},\dots,x_{n}\}\subset D.\) We approximate \(\mathcal{P}^{\dagger}_{1,\phi,\theta}\) by choosing good parameters \(\theta^{\dagger} \in \Theta\) from the parameter space in some parametric family of maps \(\{\mathcal{P}^{\dagger}_{1,\phi,\theta}\left(\cdot, \right);\theta\in\Theta\}\) so that \(\mathcal{P}^{\dagger}_{1,\theta,\phi^{\dagger}}\left(\cdot, \right)= \approx \mathcal{P}^{\dagger}_{1,\phi}\).
 Specifically we minimise some cost functional \(C: \mathscr{U} \times \mathscr{U} \rightarrow \mathbb{R}\) in the hope that we are solving \[ \min _{\theta \in \Theta} \mathbb{E}_{a \sim \mu}\left[C\left(\mathcal{P}_{1,\phi}(a), \mathcal{P}^{\dagger}_{1,\phi,\theta}(a)\right)\right]. \]

 2 Fourier neural operator